ugate/releasebot/README.md

   // The directory that will be used when creating the asset archives (releative to the commit.buildDir) distAssetDir : '..',
   // Function that will be called for each distAssetUpdateFiles
-  // distAssetUpdateFunction(contents, path, commit) and returning customized content for the specified distribution asset that will be overwritten before the release assets are generated distAssetUpdateFunction : null,
+  // distAssetUpdateFunction(contents, path) and returning customized content for the specified distribution asset that will be overwritten before the release assets are generated distAssetUpdateFunction : null,
   // Array of file paths that will be read/written to after distAssetUpdateFunction distAssetUpdateFiles : [],
   // Function that will be called for each distBranchUpdateFiles
-  // distBranchUpdateFunction(contents, path, commit) and returning customized content for the specified distribution branch that will be overwritten before the published/pushed to the specified branch distBranchUpdateFunction : null,
+  // distBranchUpdateFunction(contents, path) and returning customized content for the specified distribution branch that will be overwritten before the published/pushed to the specified branch distBranchUpdateFunction : null,
   // Array of file paths that will be read/written to after distBranchUpdateFunction distBranchUpdateFiles : [],